 Dennis Swibold is a professor at the University of Montana School of Journalism where he teaches reporting, news writing and ethics, all of which rely on the essential discipline of journalism: verification.
 An author and former reporter and editor, he also speaks on behalf of Humanities Montana to communities across Montana about the challenges facing the state’s news media.

-Peter Lang-Stanton is a radio producer and composer in Portland, ME.
+Peter Lang-Stanton is a radio producer and composer in Portland, Maine.
 His work has been featured on Radiolab, BBC, NPR’s Rough Translation, APM, Audible Germany, and Love+Radio.
-His audio documentary Pig-Pen, was a finalist for Best Documentary at the Third Coast International Audio Festival in 2018.
 He is the lead audio instructor at the Salt Institute for Documentary Studies.